PiaSR/trivia-quiz/README.md

 # Quiz App

 This project is a quiz application built using React, designed to provide an interactive quiz experience for users.
-The questions are fetched from the Open Trivia database (https://opentdb.com/api_config.php).
+The questions are fetched from the Open Trivia database.

 ## Features